Quirly/Udacity_Web_FE_04/README.md

 [Evaluate A News Article with Natural Language Processing](https://github.com/udacity/fend/tree/refresh-2019/projects/evaluate-news-nlp)

-MeaningCloud is a public provider for sentiment analysis of texts.
+MeaningCloud (https://www.meaningcloud.com) is a public service provider for sentiment analysis of texts.
 One can use these existing web api endpoints for evaluating articles using Natural Language Processing algorithms.
 The scope of this project was to build a frontend application interacting with this MeaningCloud endpoint.
 This single page application shall provide a possibility for any user to type in a text in a form and to send this text to the API endpoint.
 The response, the sentiment analysis, shall then be displayed in the frontend to be read by the user.

 ## Basic Setup